LattePandaTeam/Docs/content/streaming_cable/set_up_windows_host.md

 ## Set Up The Client Computer

-This section will show you how to install RDP software and setup your Client Computer.
+This section will show you how to install RDP software and set up your Client Computer.
 **Click on the guide you need to jump to the corresponding section.**

 ### Remote Desktop